IDC Names Securiti a Worldwide Leader in Data Privacy

 Securiti supports enterprises in their journey toward compliance with Hong Kong’s PDPO through automation, enhanced data visibility, and identity linking.

-See how our comprehensive PrivacyOps platform helps you comply with various sections of Hong Kong’s PDPO.
+See how Securiti helps you comply with various sections of Hong Kong’s PDPO.

-The automation of the delivery and generation of secure data access reports will greatly reduce the risk of compliance violations and reduce the workforce required to comply with all the access requests.
+The automation of the processing and handling of secure data access requests will greatly reduce the risk of compliance violations and reduce the workforce required to comply with all the data access requests.

 dsr handling